tvdstaaij/telegram-json-backup/README.md

 ## Limitations

 The script supports an unlimited backlog size and number of chats, but throttling is necessary to dump large (3000+ messages) backlogs.
 Unfortunately, the limit is not exactly known and exceeding it will just cause the callback to never arrive, effectively halting the backup operation without notice ([tg#717](https://github.com/vysheng/tg/issues/717)).
 So if the script suddenly stops making progress this is probably the cause; restart the script after adjusting the parameters.

-Media files are not downloaded.
-Such a feature may be added in a future version.

 ## Dependencies